 (3) The following describes the public notice or participation requirements for each category:

 (a) Category I -- No prior public notice or opportunity for participation.
-However, the Department will maintain a list of all permit actions processed under Category I and make the list available for public review.
+However, DEQ will maintain a list of all permit actions processed under Category I and make the list available for public review.

-(b) Category II -- The Department will provide public notice of the proposed permit action and a minimum of 30 days to submit written comments.
+(b) Category II -- DEQ will provide public notice of the proposed permit action and a minimum of 30 days to submit written comments.

-(c) Category III -- The Department will provide notice of the proposed permit action and a minimum of 35 days to submit written comments.
-The Department will provide a minimum of 30 days notice for a hearing, if one is scheduled.
-The Department will schedule a hearing to allow interested persons to submit oral or written comments if:
+(c) Category III -- DEQ will provide public notice of the proposed permit action and a minimum of 35 days to submit written comments.
+DEQ will provide a minimum of 30 days notice for a hearing, if one is scheduled.
+DEQ will schedule a hearing at a reasonable time and place to allow interested persons to submit oral or written comments if:

-(A) The Department determines that a hearing is necessary; or
+(A) DEQ determines that a hearing is necessary; or

-(B) Within 35 days of the mailing of the public notice, the Department receives written requests from ten persons, or from an organization representing at least ten persons, for a hearing.
+(B) Within 35 days of the mailing of the public notice, DEQ receives written requests from ten persons, or from an organization representing at least ten persons, for a hearing.

-(d) Category IV -- Once an application is considered complete under OAR 340-216-0040, the Department will:
+(d) Category IV -- Once an application is considered complete under OAR 340-216-0040, DEQ will:

-(A) Provide notice of the completed application and requested permit action;
+(A)(i) Provide notice of the completed application and requested permit action; and

-(B) Schedule an informational meeting within the community where the facility will be or is located and provide public notice of the meeting;
+(ii) Schedule an informational meeting within the community where the facility will be or is located and provide public notice at least 14 days before the meeting.
+During the meeting, DEQ will describe the requested permit action and accept comments from the public.
+DEQ will consider any information gathered in this process in its drafting of the proposed permit, but will not maintain an official record of the meeting and will not provide a written response to the comments;

-(C) Once a draft permit is completed, provide public notice of the proposed permit and a minimum of 40 days to submit written comments; and
+(B) Once a draft permit is completed, provide public notice of the proposed permit and a minimum of 40 days to submit written comments; and

-(D) Schedule a public hearing to allow interested persons to submit oral or written comments and provide a minimum of 30 days public notice for the hearing.
+(C) Schedule a public hearing at a reasonable time and place to allow interested persons to submit oral or written comments and provide a minimum of 30 days public notice for the hearing.

-(4) Except for title V permit actions, the Department may move a permit action to a higher category under section (3) of this rule based on, but not limited to the following factors:
+(4) Except for actions regarding Oregon Title V Operating Permits, DEQ may move a permit action to a higher category under section (3) based on, but not limited to the following factors:

 (a) Anticipated public interest in the facility;

-(b) Compliance and enforcement history of the facility or owner; or
+(b) Compliance and enforcement history of the facility or owner;

-(c) Potential for significant environmental or public harm due to location or type of facility.
+(c) Potential for significant environmental or public harm due to location or type of facility; or

+(d) Federal requirements.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 Stat.
-Auth.: ORS 468.020 Stats.
-Implemented: ORS 468 & 468A Hist.: DEQ 6-2001, f.
+Auth.: ORS 468.020, 468.065 & 468A.310 Stats.
+Implemented: ORS 468.065 & 468A.035, 468A.040 & 468A.310 Hist.: DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01; DEQ 8-2009, f. & cert. ef.
 12-16-09

 340-209-0040